RESEARCH STARTER

 The Creation of a New Industry

 Connected to the growth of wind energy applications, a new industry of technology suppliers has been developing since the 1970s.
 While big technological corporations were attracted by the government-funded programs to develop multimegawatt turbines in the early years, the successful development of small-scale turbines was initiated by grassroots activities and carried out by midsize companies after government funding declined.
 Since the 1970s, some midsize wind businesses in Denmark and Germany have expanded into multinational corporations.
-Vestas, a Danish company with roots in the agriculture machinery business, emerged as one of the foremost market leaders.
+Vestas, a Danish company with roots in the agricultural machinery business, emerged as one of the foremost market leaders.

 Other original and independent WEC manufacturers are the German companies Nordex, Enercon, and REpower; the Indian company Suzlon; and the Spanish company Gamesa.
 In a process of mergers and acquisitions, multinational technology corporations have moved into the wind business by taking over some of the original manufacturers.
 In 2002, General Electric became an important producer of WECs after acquiring the assets of Enron, which had previously purchased US Zond Energy and the German Tacke.
 Also, Siemens became a WEC manufacturer after the takeover of the Danish company Bonus.
 Other multinationals that have purchased small wind turbine manufacturers are France’s AREVA and Alstom, Spain’s Acciona, Korea’s Daewoo, and the United States’ United Technologies.